njoubert/spooky/README.md

 This code runs a wireless multi-node sensor networks, powering our wireless cinematography system.
 It currently assumes a python-compatible Linux computers at each node.
 (In our case, ODROID XU4 running Ubuntu and Python 2.7)

+## TL;DR: Replay a Log!

+What a great place to start!

+	./bin/replay logs/state0000356.pickle

+Now, use your favorite port monitoring tool, or just run mine!
+In a different window:

+	python experiments/simple_udp_listener --port 19001

+** Check out `./bin/replay --help` for more commands! **

 ## TL;DR: Running

 Fire up a local debug odroidperson instance: